 Co-developer of the CIA’s new partnership with the University of Barcelona—the Torribera Mediterranean Center with its focus on the healthy, traditional Mediterranean Diet and regional food studies—and a strategic advisor to the European-based EAT Foundation, Mr. Drescher works internationally to advance innovation at the intersection of health, sustainability, culture, and culinary insight.

-In 2005, Mr. Drescher was inducted into the James Beard Foundation’s Who’s Who of Food & Beverage in America, in 2007 and 2009 shared a second and third James Beard Award for his team’s work in developing the CIA’s “Savoring the Best of World Flavors” digital media series, filmed on location in food cultures around the world.
-In March of 2017, Foodservice Director magazine included Mr. Drescher in its “20 People Shaping Foodservice Today.”
+In 2005, Mr. Drescher was inducted into the James Beard Foundation’s Who’s Who of Food & Beverage in America, in 2007 and 2009 shared a second and third James Beard Award for his team’s work in developing the CIA’s “Savoring the Best of World Flavors” digital media series, filmed on location around the world.
+He served on the National Academy of Medicine’s “Committee on Strategies to Reduce Sodium Intake in the United States” (final report 2010).
+In 2011, he was inducted as a member of the Accademia dei Georgofili, Europe’s oldest agricultural academy based in Florence.
+In 2017, Foodservice Director included Mr. Drescher in its “20 People Shaping American Foodservice Today.”

-Before joining The Culinary Institute of America 23 years ago as its Director of Education for its Greystone (California) campus, he jointly spearheaded a multi-year collaboration of some of the world’s leading health experts and organizations—including the Harvard T.H.
-Chan School of Public Health and the World Health Organization—in researching and authoring the “The Mediterranean Diet Pyramid: A Cultural Model for Healthy Eating.”
-The cumulative results of this initiative’s research were published in a special edition of the American Journal of Clinical Nutrition (1995), creating a strong platform for much of the academic, public policy, and media interest in the Mediterranean Diet that has followed.
+Before joining the CIA 24 years ago, he jointly spearheaded a collaboration of some of the world’s leading health experts and organizations—including the Harvard T.H.
+Chan School of Public Health and WHO—in authoring the “The Mediterranean Diet Pyramid: A Cultural Model for Healthy Eating.”
+The cumulative results of this research were published in a special edition of the American Journal of Clinical Nutrition (1995), creating an evidence-based foundation for much of the academic, policy, and media interest in the Mediterranean Diet that followed.